Pitch To Us

 Guidelines for Contributors

-Before you pitch, take a few minutes to carefully read the following guidelines as anything in contradiction to them will likely not get a response.
+Before you pitch, take a few minutes to carefully read the following guidelines.
+Anything that contradicts them will likely not get a response.

 We’re going to cover the following: